Latest global data finds nearly 8 million deaths from smoking in 2019, and 90% of new smokers addicted by age 25

 Although global age-standardised prevalence of smoking decreased significantly between 1990 and 2019, similar progress was not observed for chewing tobacco – with a 25% age-adjusted rate of use among men over age 15 in South Asia.

-SEATTLE, May 27, 2021 /CNW/ -- The most comprehensive data on global trends in smoking highlight its enormous global health toll.
+SEATTLE, May 28, 2021 /PRNewswire/ -- The most comprehensive data on global trends in smoking highlight its enormous global health toll.
 The number of smokers worldwide has increased to 1.1 billion in 2019, with tobacco smoking causing 7.7 million deaths – including 1 in 5 deaths in males worldwide.

 Of particular concern are the persistently high rates of smoking among young people, with over half of countries worldwide showing no progress in reducing smoking among 15-24 year olds.
 89% of new smokers become addicted by age 25.
 Protecting young people from nicotine addiction during this critical window will be crucial to eliminate tobacco use among the next generation.